python/cpython/Doc/library/curses.ascii.rst

    Checks for a non-ASCII character (ordinal values 0x80 and above).

-These functions accept either integers or strings; when the argument is a string, it is first converted using the built-in function :func:`ord`.
+These functions accept either integers or single-character strings; when the argument is a string, it is first converted using the built-in function :func:`ord`.

 Note that all these functions check ordinal bit values derived from the  first